qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 ## Introduction - Navigating Cloud Migrations

-Migrating applications to the cloud is a complex endeavor with substantial technical and organizational implications.
+Migrating applications to the cloud is a complex endeavour with substantial technical and organisational implications.
 It requires assessing cloud readiness, selecting the right migration strategy, and adapting code where necessary.
 Automated tools now play a key role in streamlining both analysis and transformation.

 ### Focus Of This Article